jbpoline/Bic_day/bic/talk.rst

 -----

 - Feedback from our course
-- Motivate with practical analysis
-- Find and make teaching material
+- Find and make the right teaching material
+- What kind of curriculum ?

 What worked - what didn't
 ------------------------------------

 * We were young and ambitious
     - underestimating the task + goal too broad

+* PNA experience
+        - From a 10 * 2 hours to 27 * 2h + ...
+        - 47 IPython notebooks

 * We relied on students to have more background than they did

 * The IPython notebook helped greatly